 Significance threshold is a representation of your organization's risk tolerance.
 Formally, the significance threshold is the probability of detecting a false positive.

-A commonly used value for the significance threshold is 0.05 (5%), which means that every time you do an experiment, there is a 5% chance of detecting a statistically significant impact even if there is no difference between the treatments.
+A commonly used value for the significance threshold is 0.05 (5%), which means that when there is no real difference between the performance of the treatments, there is a 5% chance of observing a statistically significant impact (a false positive).
 In statistical terms, the significance threshold is equivalent to alpha (α).

 Power measures an experiment's ability to detect an effect, if possible.
 Formally, the power of an experiment is the probability of rejecting a false null hypothesis.

-A commonly used value for statistical power is 80%, which means that the experiment has an 80% chance of detecting a difference if one exists.
-Assuming all else is equal, a higher power requires more samples to achieve a conclusive impact.
+A commonly used value for statistical power is 80%, which means that the metric has 80% chance of reaching significance if the true impact is equal to the minimum likely detectable effect.
+Assuming all else is equal, a higher power will increase the recommended sample size needed for your split.
 In statistical terms, the power threshold is equivalent to 1 - β.

 Experimental review period

 The experimental review period represents a period of time where a typical customer visits the product and completes the activities relevant to your metrics.
 For instance, you may have different customer behavior patterns during the course of the week or on the weekends (set a seven day period), or have a 30-day sales cycle (set a four week period).

 A commonly used value for experimental review period is at least 14 days to account for weekend and weekly behavior of customers.
 Adjust the review period to the most appropriate option for your business, between 7 and 30 days.

 Be aware of the trade-offs associated with changing the statistical settings for your organization.
 In general, a higher significance and power threshold increases the number of samples required to achieve significance.
 Lowering these settings decreases the number of samples and the amount of time needed to declare significance, but may also increase the chance that some of the results are false positives.